Neta2393/Read-Me-2-Times/README.md

 ---

 ## Tests:
+  ran npm test, ran node index.js to see if any code was broken and needed to be fixed

 ---

 ## Authors and Acknowledgments
+  Benethea Hardin

 ---

 ## Contact Information:
-* GitHub Username:
+* GitHub Username: Neta2393
-* GitHub Email:
+* GitHub Email: benetheahardin@yahoo.com